-As in previous sections, we consider that the largest online platforms merit additional requirements.
+As in previous sections, we argue that the largest online platforms merit additional requirements.

 - For the largest online platforms, personalized rankings and targeting (whether of advertising or sales offers) should not be permitted to be based on characteristics designed to predict vulnerability.
 The regulator would be required to provide guidance on what is meant by vulnerability for the purpose of this provision.
-A test could be devised that is similar to the neutrality test above. - The largest online platforms should be required to set out publicly their approach to targeting, and how they ensure that their systems do not result in inappropriate targeting of vulnerable consumers.
-This transparency measure would help in incentivizing good
+A test could be devised that is similar to the neutrality test above. - The largest online platforms should be required to set out publicly their approach to targeting and how they ensure that their systems do not result in inappropriate targeting of vulnerable consumers.
+This transparency measure would help incentivize good conduct by the platforms as well as provide valuable information for the regulator to monitor and enforce the previous requirement. - 4.
+Prevalence of Network Effects for Digital Platforms